-- 1 Define isotopes as different atoms of the same element that have the same number of protons but different numbers of neutrons - 2 Interpret and use symbols for atoms, e.g. ${}^{12}{6}C$ , and ions, e.g. ${}^{35}{17}Cl^{-}$

-- 3 State that isotopes of the same element have the same chemical properties because they have the same number of electrons and therefore the same electronic configuration - 4 Calculate the relative atomic mass of an element from the relative masses and abundances of its isotopes
+- 1 Define isotopes as different atoms of the same element that have the same number of protons but different numbers of neutrons - 2 State that isotopes of the same element have the same chemical properties because they have the same number of electrons and therefore the same electronic configuration - 3 Interpret and use symbols for atoms, e.g. ${}^{12}{6}$ C, and ions, e.g. ${}^{35}{17}$ Cl - - 4 Calculate the relative atomic mass of an element from the relative masses and abundances of its isotopes

-2.4 lons and ionic bonds
+2.4 Ion and ionic bonds

-- 1 Describe the formation of positive ions, known as cations, and negative ions, known as anions - 2 State that an ionic bond is a strong electrostatic attraction between oppositely charged ions - 3 Describe the formation of ionic bonds between elements from Group I and Group VII, including the use of dot-and-cross diagrams - 4 Describe the properties of ionic compounds: - (a) high melting points and boiling points - (b) good electrical conductivity when aqueous or molten and poor when solid
+- 1 Describe the formation of positive ions, known as cations, and negative ions, known as anions - 2 Describe the giant lattice structure of ionic compounds as a regular arrangement of alternating positive and negative ions - 3 State that an ionic bond is a strong electrostatic attraction between oppositely charged ions - 4 Describe the formation of ionic bonds between ions of metallic and non-metallic elements, including the use of dot-and-cross diagrams - 5 Describe and explain in terms of structure and bonding the properties of ionic compounds: - (a) high melting points and boiling points - (b) good electrical conductivity when aqueous or molten and poor when solid